dalyIsaac/Whim/docs/docs/getting-started/inspiration.md

 Whim has a command system with common functionality, which makes it easier to interact with at a higher level.
 The command system is used by different components, like the <xref:Whim.IKeybindManager> and [Command Palette](../plugins/command-palette.md).

-The command palette in Whim is also more powerful than the one in , using a port of the Visual Studio Code command palette fuzzy search algorithm.
+The command palette in Whim is also more powerful than the one in workspacer, using a port of the Visual Studio Code command palette fuzzy search algorithm.

 ## Appearance